-In the morning we met the guides, Nicole, Parker and Skyler at the Shasta Mountain Guides shop where we made sure everyone had the appropriate gear and that we split some of the group weight.
+In the morning we met our Mount Shasta guides, Nicole, Parker and Skyler at the Shasta Mountain Guides shop where we made sure everyone had the appropriate gear and that we split some of the group weight.
 My pack weighed about 32lbs and Ashima's weighed about 25lbs.
 Not too shabby.

-We got hiking with the group around 11:00am from the Bunny Flat Trailhead, and it was pretty easy-going to our base camp.
+We got hiking with the group around 11:00am from the Bunny Flat Trailhead, and it was pretty easy-going to our base camp near Helen Lake.

-Most groups camp at Lake Helen, but we camped just south of the lake (about 900 feet below), for a little more privacy and that all around "outdoorsy mountaineering experience".
+Most groups camp at Lake Helen, but we camped just south of the lake (about 900 feet below), for a little more privacy (since there were many groups already at the proper Helen Lake base camp).
 There are a lot of people that come to hike Shasta every year, many of which attempt it via the Avalanche Gulch route, so it's fair to say this wasn't quite the typical lone mountaineering experience.
 We were not alone on the mountain by any means.

-So we set up our tents and began to kick back and enjoy the Shasta views.
+So we set up our tents and began to kick back and enjoy the Mt.
+Shasta views.

-While one of the guides cooked dinner for the group, the other guides took us to a "steep" hill to practice a few common mountaineering techniques such as: self arresting, the french step, the american step, and glissading.
+While one of the guides cooked dinner for the group, the other guides took us to a "steep" hill to practice a few common mountaineering techniques: self-arresting, the French step, the American step, and glissading.
 All which were good refreshers, and it's always fun to play in the snow.

 Headlights in action, and we began the long... long trudge toward the summit.